debianw/simple-list/README.md

 simple-list
 ===========

 Simple infinite list.
-This is a Polymer web-component that can handle tons of data in a infinite list.
+This is a Polymer web-component that can handle tons of data in an infinite list.